-As a very young child I spent a lot of time playing on the streets and would ride any bike I could get hold of… Up and down and in and out of the city streets… I owned the world!
+As a very young child I spent a lot of time playing on the streets, riding any bike I could… up and down and in and out of the city streets… I owned the world!

 Then I was sent to a foreign country for 8 long years.
 Not only was my right to an education compromised, but I also lost the freedom to ride.